timfayz/elementcss/docs/0_preface.md

 *Skip if you know nothing about LESS.*<br/>
 Originally I was creating ELEMENT in LESS, but sometime later I realized that LESS doesn't have enough features to release necessary and pursued ideas.
 So I switched to SASS.
 Now there is no doubt after the release of version 3.3 - SASS become the most advanced CSS preprocessor!

+---

+####Please, help us improve these docs!
+Start new issue [here](https://github.com/kalopsia/element/issues/new) if you have found mistake or have any questions, suggestions and problems.